EnergyModelsX/EnergyModelsGeography.jl/docs/src/how-to/extend-resource-functionality.md

 It shows how that same pattern is used for geography-specific coupling through a concrete example from `test_resource_flow.jl`: a `PotentialPower` resource with dedicated flow variables and coupling constraints.

+!!! warning
+    While we allow resource variable introduction for [`Area`](@ref)s, we strongly advise against introducing new variables for an `Area`.
+    It is instead easier to access in the function [`EMB.constraints_couple_resource`](@ref) the relevant `Availability` node as outlined below.

+    This approach allows you to couple the local energy system with the transmission modes with respect to the extra variables.

 ## [Practical example: `PotentialPower`](@id how_to-res_funct-example)

 The goal is to track a resource-specific "potential" flow in parallel with standard transmission flow and enforce a mode-specific loss factor.